http4ts/http4ts/README.md

 ## Philosophy

 http4ts aims to obey the following rules as its base architectural mindset:
 * **Server as a Function**: This library is based on the Twitter paper [Your Server as a Function](https://monkey.org/~marius/funsrv.pdf) and inspired by fantastic [http4k](https://github.com/http4k/http4k/) library.
-A http server application is a composition of two main types:
+An http server application is a composition of two main types:
     * `HttpHandler`: which defines the functions that handle requests.
-    * `HttpFilter`: Which is a higher order function that accepts a `HttpHandler` and returns a `HttpHandler`.
-It should be used to add request/response pre/post processing.
+    * `HttpFilter`: Which is a higher-order function that accepts a `HttpHandler` and returns a `HttpHandler`.
+It should be used to add request/response pre/post-processing.
-* **Runtime Independence**: While the library has bindings to be used in nodejs runtime, the core library does not have any dependency to nodejs environment.
+* **Runtime Independence**: While the library has bindings to be used in nodejs runtime, the core library does not have any dependency on nodejs environment.
 It should be possible to use it for both nodejs and deno.
-* **Symmetric**: Similar to http4k, this library supports symmetric interfaces for http client and http server.
-It is possible to reuse the same `HttpHandler` interface and all the filters on both server and client side.
+* **Symmetric**: Similar to http4k, this library supports symmetric interfaces for HTTP client and HTTP server.
+It is possible to reuse the same `HttpHandler` interface and all the filters on both server and client-side.
 There is a `HttpClient` functionality available in the library which follows the [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) interface and is independent of runtime.
 * **Type Safety**: http4ts is built using the maximum type safety power of Typescript and in order to use its maximum power you should do the same.
-* **Immutability**: Similar to http4k, all entities in the library are immutable unless naturally it is not possible.
+* **Immutability**: Similar to http4k, all entities in the library are immutable unless naturally, it is not possible.
-* **Testability**: Since the basic building blocks of this library are functions and the main entities are abstracted from the environment, it is exteremely simple to write tests for the code built by http4ts.
+* **Testability**: Since the basic building blocks of this library are functions and the main entities are abstracted from the environment, it is extremely simple to write tests for the code built by http4ts.
+* **Minimal** The request and response contain only the necessary information to represent the HTTP message.
+Extra information such as session and cookies are not included because they don't belong to the HTTP protocol.

 ## Binding to nodejs